Sunday, July 12, 2009

 Rule Two: CREATE CURIOUSITY

-What you currently know sometimes gets in the way of what you ne
+What you currently know sometimes gets in the way of what you need to

 Rule Three: MOVE OFF THE SOLUTION